 If your air conditioner has done good work for your home for years, a drop in cooling may be due to a clogged air filter, a repair issue, or excess age.
 Replace a clogged filter first to see if this improves the situation, then call our technicians to examine the system to find the source of the problem.
 We may be able to fix it and get the AC back to normal.
 If the air conditioner is more than 15 years old, we’ll probably advise a replacement system—not a bigger AC, but a newer one with the same cooling capacity.

-Call our friendly technicians 24/7 for exceptional customer service.
+Call our certified service technicians 24/7 for exceptional customer service.
 Kilowatt Heating, Air Conditioning and Electrical serves Los Angeles and the San Fernando Valley.